All Courses

 -

 An analysis of the book of the Acts of the Apostles emphasizing the birth and growth of the early church and its beginning expansion beyond Jerusalem.
-Attention is also given to the historical context, literary structure and practical applications of their content for the church today.
+Attention is also given to the historical context, literary structure, and practical applications of their content for the church today.
+Professor's Additional Comment The book of Acts gives us the historical backbone for most of the rest of the New Testament.
+It does this by documenting how God worked through believers to spread the Gospel in the first three decades of the Church Age.
+It does this with an emphasis on the strategic aspects of the ministries of Peter and Paul.
+It will be our privilege to “walk along” with these two Apostles.

 -